-Dry Needling: Benefits of Low-Frequency Stim for Autonomic Nervous System
+Dry Needling: Benefits of Low-Frequency Stim for the Autonomic Nervous System

 The Autonomic Nervous System (ANS) has many amazing functions we currently understand to some level, and it has more we are just beginning to understand or do not yet comprehend.
 Unfortunately, measuring and monitoring the ANS is not a simple task, and the studies are not cheap.